Nebraska Divorce Tips

 - The Declaration of annulment or a Decree of dissolution was entered prior to 25th August 1989

-In all these cases, the Respondent or the Petitioner are not prevented from impacting a common-law name alteration
+In all these cases, the Respondent or the Petitioner is not prevented from impacting a common-law name alteration.

-- The duty of an obligor to disburse child support ends when the following conditions are come across
+- The duty of an obligor to disburse child support ends when the following conditions come across:

 - The child is emancipated by a court of competent jurisdiction